 A team of research experts from the University of Oxford are acting as ‘critical friends’ to the six projects.
 They are providing support throughout the two years to help each organisation develop their monitoring and evaluation strategies and identify the key elements of successful parental engagement interventions.

-If you have any questions please email Maisie Monroe, Programmes Manager.
+If you have any questions please email Laura Barbour, Early Years Lead at the Trust.

 Please note, there is no further funding available from the Parental Engagement Fund.